dilnurat6009/cyoa-frog/congrats.md

 # Congrats
 ---
 ## Congratulations!!
-YOU have found the princess and took her back to safety!! :)
+YOU have found the princess in the cell and took her back to safety!! :)
 ---
 ## [wanna play again?](quest.md)